michaelchance/stacksnowverflow/README.md

 in their [repo](https://github.com/rackt/redux/tree/master/examples/real-world).
 Redux allowed me to reliably fetch and cache Stack Exchange API requests and auth data, as well as use **react-redux** to bind my components to the store, as well as the lifecycle of the store.

+#### Other Choices

+I omitted question bodies in question list items (search, homepage).
+I did this because question bodies are provided as HTML, and I know of no good/simple way to truncate HTML content for previewing, so I thought the title would be sufficient.

+Infinite scroll on question search was implemented using a "Load More" button to avoid the complexity of attaching to the browser scroll event.

 ## Limitations / bugs (Mostly in SE's authentication flow)